 English spinach, unlike the baby spinach variety, comes with stems, which are also edible.
 You can eat both stems and leaves of this green vegetable in a variety of ways.
 Choose between stir-frying, shredding, mixing it into sauces or steaming it.
 No matter what you do it adds a delectable flavour and loads of yummy, healthy goodness to your food.

-Barry’s Tip: Some soil might still be hiding between the leaves.
-Wash them gently in cold water, before using and dry using a salad spinner.
+Barry’s tips: Some soil might still remain between the leaves and stems.
+Wash them gently in cold water before using, and dry using a salad spinner.

 Silverbeet, with its large green leaves and white stalks, has an earthy flavour and is a good source of folate, fiber and vitamins.
-In the same family as beets it is often thought to be similar to spinach and is often associated with Mediterranean cuisine though it is just as good with noodles, ramen or in stir-fries as well.
+In the same family as beets, it is often thought to be similar to spinach.

 Silverbeet can be used in pretty much any dish you can add spinach to.
 Add the young leaves raw and shredded to salads, or use them with the mature leaves in stir-fries, curries, quiches, soups and noodles.